Olympic Track & Field Action Has Started *Daily Schedule/Results *Complete T&F Schedule *Entry Lists *Watch Live

 *IAAF Event-By-Event Olympic Previews *LRC Check Prediction Contest Scores/Change Picks

-Saturday: W 800: LRC The World Champion Is Now The Olympic Champion As Mariya Savinova Wins Comfortably Over Caster Semenya (updated) Russia's Mariya Savinova came from way back to win the gold comfortably in 1:56.19 and retain her global superiority.
+W 800: LRC The World Champion Is Now The Olympic Champion As Mariya Savinova Wins Comfortably Over Caster Semenya (updated) Russia’s Mariya Savinova came from way back to win the gold comfortably in 1:56.19 and maintain her global title.
 Caster Semenya had a blazing last

 100 to grab the silver, but waited

 way too long to kick to challenge for gold.
 Defending champ Pamela Jelimo led with 200 to go, but faded badly and was the first outside the medals.

 *David Epstein: "Silver Medal in 800 meters Offers Little Clarity in Semenya Speculation" Talks about speculation as to how Semenya came out of nowhere again to get silver and points out how those who objected to her in the past (such as Savinova) seem to be fine with her now that she's losing.

 - Bolt Is 6 For 6: Usain Bolt And Jamaica Make History With A New 4x1 World Reocrd (36.84) Bolt gets his back to back triple crowns.
 The US was second, actually equalling the old WR, but still well beaten by Jamaica.*IAAF Event Report

 - Tim Layden: "In a Games filled with memorable moments, few resonate like Bolt"